Xmader/musescore-downloader/README.md

 > Note: If you already installed an old version of the script called "musescore-downloader" or "mcsz downloader", please uninstall it from the Tampermonkey dashboard
 2. Go to the latest [dl-musescore.user.js](https://github.com/LibreScore/dl-musescore/releases/latest/download/dl-musescore.user.js) file
 3. Press the Install button
 > Note: When using Google Chrome, the download buttons might not be visible.
-Instead, you can access the download buttons in the Tampermonkey menu, by clicking the Tampermonkey extension icon the the browser toolbar
+Instead, you can access the download buttons in the Tampermonkey menu, by clicking the Tampermonkey extension icon in the browser toolbar

 #### Bookmark